About THE INSTITUTE

 The Plan of

-the Institute for Molecular Medicine is to be conducted in four phases.
+the Institute for Molecular Medicine is to be conducted in phases.

-In Phase I, the Institute has been founded using private and institutional
+In first phase, the Institute has been founded using private and institutional

-donations, and the initial scientists have been chosen to lead the Institute.
+donations (1996), and the initial scientists were chosen to lead the Institute,

-The Institute presently occupies a building at 16371 Gothard Street, Huntington
+In the next phase the Institute occupied a building at 16371 Gothard Street, Huntington

 Beach, California.
-Our mailing address is shown on the homepage.
-Additional
+This is our current address is shown on the homepage.

 The Institute for Molecular Medicine will focus on scientific programs that are critical to our understanding of the basic biology, diagnosis and treatment of catastrophic chronic human diseases.
 One-half of the initial departments will be translational, that is, they will be engaged in translating basic research into the clinic and will involve the development of new assays, procedures and treatments are useful in the diagnosis and treatment of chronic diseases.
+They will also conduct IRB-approved clinical trials.
 The scientific programs will be built around academic research departments.
 The initial scientific departments at The Institute for Molecular Medicine are:

 Basic Science Departments